Omaga: Eurovision Song Contest

-The song was selected to represent Czech Republic in the Eurovision Song Contest 2021 in February 2021, after Benny Cristo was internally selected by the national broadcaster ČT.
-The semi-finals of the 2021 contest featured the same line-up of countries as determined by the draw for the 2020 contest's semi-finals.
-Czech Republic was placed into the second semi-final, held on 20 May 2021, and performed in the first half of the show.
+The song was selected to represent Czech Republic in the Eurovision Song Contest 2021 in February after Benny Cristo was internally selected by the national broadcaster Czech Television.
+The semi-finals of the said contest featured the same line-up of countries as determined by the draw for the 2020 contest's semi-finals.
+On 20 May 2021, Czech Republic was placed into the second semi-final and performed in the first half of the show.